stevepolitodesign/rails-authentication-from-scratch/README.md

 # db/migrate/[timestamp]_add_confirmation_and_password_columns_to_users.rb
 class AddConfirmationAndPasswordColumnsToUsers < ActiveRecord::Migration[6.1]
   def change
-    add_column :users, :confirmation_token, :string, null: false
-    add_column :users, :confirmation_sent_at, :datetime
     add_column :users, :confirmed_at, :datetime
     add_column :users, :password_digest, :string, null: false

-    add_index :users, :confirmation_token, unique: true
   end
 end
 ```

 > **What's Going On Here?**
 >
-> - The `confirmation_token` column will store a random value created through the [has_secure_token](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) method when a record is saved.
-This will be used to identify users in a secure way when we need to confirm their email address.
-We add `null: false` to prevent empty values and also add a unique index to ensure that no two users will have the same `confirmation_token`.
-You can think of this as a secure alternative to the `id` column.
-> - The `confirmation_sent_at` column will be used to ensure a confirmation has not expired.
-This is an added layer of security to prevent a `confirmation_token` from being used multiple times.
 > - The `confirmed_at` column will be set when a user confirms their account.
 This will help us determine who has confirmed their account and who has not.
 > - The `password_digest` column will store a hashed version of the user's password.
 This is provided by the [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) method.